the-other-mariana/the-other-mariana/README.md

 Hello.
 I love coding.
 I use GitHub to talk to myself and upload the software projects I spend my time on, hoping that maybe they will be useful for somebody, someday.<br />

 I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
-Anyway, coding has a lot of branches and I am currently learning some more web dev and anything new I find on my way. <br />
+My favorite branches from Computer Science include:

+    - Data Structures
+    - Computer Graphics
+    - Computational Geometry
+    - Simulation
+    - Concurrency
+    - Backend

+In a nutshell, what I try to accomplish everyday is: <br />

+> Code something that makes me proud

 In my spare time I am a passionate fan of football.
 I like any team that plays beautifully. <br />